UserXGnu/siv/Readme.md

 Installing dependencies
 --------------------------

+In order to install all required dependencies to compile to whole project properly,
+run:

+$ ./dependencies.sh

-In order to install all required dependencies to compile to whole project properly run ./dependencies.sh at the root of the project file system.
-It will detect whether you are running archlinux or ubuntu, and will choose by then, how to install all required dependencies.
+at the root of the project file system.
+It will detect whether you are running archlinux or ubuntu, and automaticlly choose by then, how to install all required dependencies.